w3f/polkadot-wiki/docs/general/glossary.md

 final.
 In BABE, the authorities are block producers.
 Authority sets can be chosen to be mechanisms such as Polkadot's NPoS algorithm.

+## Availability Cores

+Slots used to process parachains.
+The Runtime assigns each parachain to an availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API.

 ## BABE

 Blind Assignment for Blockchain Extension (BABE) is Polkadot's block production mechanism.

+## Bitfield Array

+A bitfield array contains single-bit values which indicate whether a [candidate](#candidate) is available.
+The number of items is equal of to the number of [availability cores](#availability-cores) and each bit represents a vote on the corresponding core in the given order.

 ## Block